The church grounds speak of care sustained

 In remembrance like pencil lines rubbed thin

-But still discerned, painted wood in how many layers
+But still discerned, painted wood in how many

 Of white on wood?